OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 Each requirement corresponds to an attribute of a host or render manager that must be satisfied to allow the Step to be scheduled to the host.
 Some examples of concrete attributes include processor architecture (x86_64, arm64, etc), the number of CPU cores, the amount of system memory, or available floating licenses for an application.
-We also allow for user-defined whose meaning is defined by the customer; a “SoftwareConfig” requirement whose values could be “Option1” or “Option2”, for example.
+We also allow for user-defined whose meaning is defined by the customer; a "SoftwareConfig" requirement whose values could be "Option1" or "Option2", for example.

 There are two types of requirements: attribute and amount.